5 Cream-of-the-Crop Day Trips from Florence in Tuscany

 Notice also the Walk of Fame along the pavement of Viale Giuseppe Verdi.
 It shows the names of famous people who have visited Montecatini Terme throughout the years.

 Indulge in shopping in the Montecatini designer stores full of iconic brands in the streets around Piazza del Popolo.
-Enter the local shops offering a wide range of alluring products from Tuscany and taste the specialities from the small villages and farms in the Florentine region.
-Whether you go for Tuscan wine, regional olive oil, olive wood kitchen utensils or Italian biscuits and cakes, the offer is immense.
+Enter the local shops offering a wide range of alluring products from Tuscany and taste the specialities of the small villages and farms in the Florentine region.
+Whether you go for Tuscan wine, regional olive oil, olive wood kitchen utensils or Italian biscuits and cakes – the offer is immense!

-Take the small funicular from Montecatini Terme up to Montecatini Alto on the summit of the mountain.
-The ride is a spectacular steep ride up through the mountainous landscape with breathtaking views of Montecatini and its surrounding plain, olive orchards and occasional fruit trees.
+Take the small funicular from Montecatini Terme up to Montecatini Alto on the top of the mountain.
+It is a spectacular steep ride up through the mountainous landscape with breathtaking views of Montecatini and its surrounding plain, olive orchards and occasional fruit trees.
 You may even stand outside at the back of the cable car to get even better views!

-The old settlement in Montecatini Alto used to be a fortress (Borgo Montecatini Alto) dating back to medieval times with a strategic location way above the lower marshlands.
+The old settlement in Montecatini Alto is an old fortress (Borgo Montecatini Alto) dating back to medieval times, with a strategic location way above the lower marshlands.
 Remains of the fortress walls still surround the old village and its churches.
-A few of the original 25 towers have remained including a clock tower.
+A few of the original 25 towers remain, including a clock tower.

 Read more: The Thermal Hotspot Montecatini in Italy

-Probably founded by the Etruscans, Lucca is an ancient city in the northern Tuscany, west of Florence.
-It is a place rich in Roman and medieval history and absolutely worthy of a visit as one of the top Tuscan towns – a real gem.
-It is known as the city of a hundred churches due to the large number of religious buildings, and is the birthplace of the composer Giacomo Puccini.
-You can definitely not see everything in one day – but with a bit of planning you can on a day trip (from Florence or some else in Tuscany) get a real good impression of what the remarkable walled town has to offer.
-You will be able to walk through centuries of Tuscan history and culture and see some of Lucca’s prime churches and towers.
+Probably founded by the Etruscans, Lucca is an ancient city in northern Tuscany, west of Florence.
+It is a place rich in Roman and medieval history and worthy of a visit as one of the top Tuscan towns – a real gem.
+It is known as the city of a hundred churches due to the large number of religious buildings and is the birthplace of the composer Giacomo Puccini.
+You can not see everything in one day.
+Nevertheless, with a bit of planning, you can on a day trip (from Florence or somewhere else in Tuscany), get a good impression of what the remarkable walled town has to offer.
+You can walk through centuries of Tuscan history and culture and see some of Lucca’s prime churches and towers.

 Rome in 3 days